-- May receive Student Government Association (SGA) annual funding and/or apply for grants in accordance with this policy and with SGA policies and procedures. - · May hold events on campus. - May promote events and club meetings on campus in accordance with the Posting and Advertising Policy. - May take part in the Student Leadership program's training, formation, events, fairs and awards programs. - May request approval for imprinted merchandise following the university's Imprinted Merchandise Policy.
+- May receive Student Government Association (SGA) annual funding and/or apply for grants in accordance with this policy and with SGA policies and procedures. - · May hold events on campus. - May promote events and club meetings on campus in accordance with the Posting and Advertising Policy. - May request approval for imprinted merchandise following the university's Imprinted Merchandise Policy.